-The Havanese is a breed that descended from Bichon-type dogs that arrived from Spain to Cuba in 1492.
-These dogs are descendants of Poodles, Portuguese Water Dogs and Water Spaniels.
-The Havanese, called Habanero in its native Cuba, deviated from the general characteristics of its ancestors and developed unique traits when it only interbred with local dogs due to trade restrictions Spain imposed on Cuba.
-One of which is its abundant and silky coat that insulates efficiently, making the breed extremely heat tolerant.
+The Havanese is a breed that descended from bichon-type dogs in Spain that were brought to Cuba in 1492.
+These dogs are descendants of the poodle, Portuguese water dog, and water spaniel breeds.
+The Havanese, called Habanero in its native Cuba, deviated from the general characteristics of its ancestors and developed unique traits when it only interbred with local dogs due to trade restrictions that Spain imposed on Cuba.
+One of which is its abundant and silky coat that insulates efficiently, making the breed extremely heat-tolerant.
 Initially, its main job was to herd flocks of poultry.

-The Havanese became a favourite among aristocratic families during the early 19th century.
-European travellers took the breed back to Spain and then to England and France and gained more highborn following, including Queen Victoria and Charles Dickens.
+The Havanese became a favourite amongst aristocratic families during the early nineteenth century.
+European travellers took the breed back to Spain and then to England and France and gained more high-born following, including Queen Victoria and Charles Dickens.
 However, like most breed trends, its popularity faded mainly because of various wars.
 It almost became extinct even in its native country.
-The modern Havanese dogs come from the 11 remaining dogs brought to America in 1959 during the Cuban Revolution.
-Cuba’s national dog, the Havanese is registered with The Kennel Club under the Toy group.
+The modern Havanese dogs came from the eleven remaining dogs brought to America in 1959 during the Cuban Revolution.
+Cuba’s national dog, the Havanese, is registered with the Kennel Club under the Toy Group.

-Weighing 7 to 13 pounds and standing 23 to 28 centimetres at the withers, the Havanese is a small and sturdy dog.
-It has a slightly rounded head with a moderate stop and rather short muzzles.
+Weighing 7–13 pounds and standing 23–28 centimetres at the withers, the Havanese is a small and sturdy dog.
+It has a slightly rounded head with a moderate stop and rather short muzzle.
 It has big almond-shaped eyes that are either black or brown, depending on its coat, with a gentle expression.
 It has pointed ears that drop down slightly above its eyes.
-Its nose and lips are black with some brown dogs having pigmentation.
+Its nose and lips are black, with some brown dogs having pigmentation.
 It also has strong jaws with a perfect scissor bite.

-Aside maintaining a healthy and clean coat, you also need to pay attention to other grooming aspects such as its dental health, nails, and ears.
+Aside from maintaining a healthy and clean coat, you also need to pay attention to other grooming aspects such as its dental health, nails, and ears.
 Since the Havanese is prone to watery eyes, clean tearstains to avoid infections.
-If you notice your dog has excessive tearing, take it to your trusted veterinarian straight away.
+If you notice that your dog has excessive tearing, take it to a trusted veterinarian straight away.

-A typical serving for an adult Havanese is 1/2 to 1 cup of excellent quality dry dog food per day.
+A typical serving for an adult Havanese is 1/2–1 cup of excellent-quality dry dog food per day.
 Since each dog has unique needs, the amount of food and frequency of feeding depend on its age, size, build, exercise needs, and metabolism.
 Learn the basic nutritional needs of your Havanese as a breed as well as its individual characteristics.

-Typical calorie needs of adult Havanese dogs per day:
+Typical calorie needs of an adult Havanese dog per day:

-Tiny breeds are known to be healthier than large ones and the Havanese is one tough cookie, health-wise.
-In fact, its average life expectancy is 14 to 16 years and its chances of developing hereditary health issues are slim.
+Tiny breeds are known to be healthier than large ones, and the Havanese is one tough cookie, health-wise.
+In fact, its average life expectancy is fourteen to sixteen years and its chances of developing hereditary health issues are slim.
 That being said, make sure to never take its health for granted and pay particular attention to its diet.